marian-m12l/studio/README.md

 In order to display story pack metadata, they must be downloaded and stored on a local database file.

-* Start the official Luniistore\* software and log into your account to get a fresh authentication token (valid for one hour)
+* Start the official Luniistore\* software to get a fresh authentication token (valid for one hour)
-* Open `~/.local/share/Luniitheque/.local.properties` in a text editor, and note the value of the `tokens.access_tokens.data.firebase` attribute in the `tokens` property
+* Open `$LOCAL_LUNIITHEQUE/.local.properties` in a text editor, and note the value of the token:
+  * If your are logged in on the Luniistore\* software, the token is located on the `tokens` property, `tokens.access_tokens.data.firebase` attribute
+  * If your are not logged in on the Luniistore\* software, the token is located on the `token` property, `firebase` attribute
-* Query `https://lunii-data-prod.firebaseio.com/packs.json?auth=TOKEN` and save the result as `~/.studio/db/official.json` (e.g. `curl -v -X GET https://lunii-data-prod.firebaseio.com/packs.json?auth=TOKEN > ~/.studio/db/official.json`)
+* Query `https://lunii-data-prod.firebaseio.com/packs.json?auth=TOKEN` and save the result as `$DOT_STUDIO/db/official.json` (e.g. `curl -v -X GET https://lunii-data-prod.firebaseio.com/packs.json?auth=TOKEN > ~/.studio/db/official.json`)

 ### Building the application